Thomvis/BrightFutures/README.md

 Invalidation tokens _do not_ cancel the task that the future represents.
 That is a different problem.
 With invalidation tokens, the result is merely ignored.
 Invalidating a token after the original future completed does nothing.

-If you are looking for a way to cancel a running task, you should look into using [NSProgress](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSProgress_Class/Reference/Reference.html) (or [https://github.com/Thomvis/GoodProgress](https://github.com/Thomvis/GoodProgress) if you're looking for a nice Swift wrapper).
+If you are looking for a way to cancel a running task, you could look into using [NSProgress](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSProgress_Class/Reference/Reference.html).

 ## Credits